ahippert/interp/README.md

 # interp

-Module for EOF-based interpolation of geophysical fields.
+This package contains modules for interpolation of incomplete geophysical fields using Empirical Orthogonal Functions (EOF) analysis.